West Indies Championship: History of the competition

-Barbados and Jamaica dominated the 2000s, as they have shared the first six titles of the millennium – Barbados becoming the first team to defend their title since Jamaica did it in 1989 and in total have shared fourteen out of the fifteen titles of the millennium (excluding the first-class knockout titles).
-The 2000s also saw attempts to include teams from other nations, as England A, Bangladesh A, India A and Kenya all competed (in chronological order, one team each season), along with a university side known as West Indies B. In 2002 Carib Brewery, became the title sponsor and the competition was known as the Carib Beer Cup for the next six years until Carib's sponsorship ended in 2008/09.
-The semi-finals were removed for the 2004–05 as was the West Indies B team and the tournament returned to a six-team league – this time with home and away matches, so a ten-game league with a final match between the top two teams.
-In the 2005–06 season, the league returned to one round-robin series so teams play five games before the top two play the Final.
-For 2008-09 season, it was known as the Headley-Weekes Trophy, named after George Headley and Everton Weekes.
+Barbados and Jamaica went on to both dominate the 2000s.
+Barbados in 2004 became the first team to successfully defend a first class title since Jamaica in 1989.
+These said sides have respectively won fourteen out of the first fifteen first class titles of the 21st century.
+The 2000s saw teams from other nations take part, as in England A, Bangladesh A, India A and Kenya.
+Along with that two scholastic sides, West Indies B and the Combined Campuses and Colleges also featured in the competition.
+In 2002 Carib Brewery became the title sponsor.
+So the competition became known as the Carib Beer Cup for the next six years until Carib's sponsorship ended in 2008/09.
+The semi-finals were removed for the 2004–05 as was the West Indies B team with the tournament returning to a six-team league.
+This now consisted of ten home and away matches for each side with a final played between the top two teams.
+In the 2005–06 season, the league returned to one round-robin series where teams each play five games before the top two sides meet in the final.

-Since 2009 it has been known as the Regional Four Day Competition.
+Since 2009 it has been entitled as the Regional Four Day Competition with the winning side lofting the Headley-Weekes Trophy, named after both George Headley and Everton Weekes.
 Between 2008 and 2012, Jamaica won the competition for a record five times in a row.
 The only previous time a team had won the record five times in a row was between 1976 and 1980 when Barbados won the title; however, for that streak, the first title in 1976 was shared between Barbados and Trinidad & Tobago whereas for Jamaica's 2008-2012 streak the title was never shared with any other team.